 This course builds on the foundations of Biology and is designed to be the equivalent of a college-level introductory biology course.
 Students engage in the practices of science and engineering to construct their understanding of the process of evolution and its relationship to the diversity and unity of life; the use of free energy by biological systems to grow, reproduce, and maintain homeostasis; the storage, retrieval, transmission, and response of living systems to information essential to life processes; and the interaction of biological systems.
 Active and extensive engagement in laboratory work including the design of experiments is fundamental to the course.
 It is recommended that students in this course take the AP Exam when it is offered in May.
-Completion of Biology and Chemistry and concurrent enrollment in or completion of Physics are recommended.
+Completion of Biology or Biology G/T and Advanced Physical Science or Chemistry G/T is recommended.
+This course features learning that supports the discipline of Life Science.
 Note: Animals may be dissected in this course.
 Alternatives to dissection are available.

-SC-600-1★ Chemistry Grades 10, 11, 12
+SC-600-1++ Chemistry Grades 10, 11, 12

-This course includes the study of the periodic table, bonding, gases, solutions, organic molecules, and acids and bases.
+This elective course includes the study of the periodic table, bonding, gases, solutions, organic molecules, and acids and bases.
 Students will engage in the practices of science and engineering to construct an understanding of the characteristics and quantitative relationships associated with matter.
 Technology is used extensively to collect and analyze data.
 Algebraic skills will be applied to solve problems.
 Principles of chemistry as they relate to our everyday lives will be emphasized.
-School year 2017-18 is expected to be the last year this course is offered as a result of HCPSS' full transition to the Maryland Science Standards.

-SC-615-1♥★ Chemistry - G/T Grades 10, 11
+SC-615-1♥●★ Chemistry - G/T Grades 10, 11

-In this course, students use the Science and Engineering Practices and Crosscutting Concepts of Science to build understanding of important chemical and Earth systems concepts including: matter and its interactions (structure and properties of matter, chemical reactions, and nuclear processes); the role of water in Earth's surface processes (chemical and physical properties of water); the role and cycling of carbon among Earth's systems; the dynamic and interrelated systems of the Earth (Earth materials); and the interactions between Earth's surface processes and human activities (natural resources, human impact on Earth systems, and global climate change).
+In this course, students use the Science and Engineering Practices and Crosscutting Concepts of Science to build understanding of important chemical and Earth systems concepts including: structure and properties of matter (atomic structure, periodic table, molecular structure and interactions of matter); nuclear processes; chemical reactions (chemical kinetics, energetics, and equilibrium); energy conservation, conversion, and transfer; wave properties including electromagnetic radiation, information technologies, and instrumentation; the chemical and physical properties of water; the role and cycling of carbon among Earth's systems; Earth's materials; interactions between Earth's surface processes and human activities including natural resources, human impact on Earth systems, and global climate change; the universe and its stars (element formation, nuclear fusion, atomic spectra); and the dynamic and interrelated systems of the Earth (plate tectonics and other large scale system interactions).
 Engineering design is incorporated as students consider technological solutions to real-world problems.
 This course supports environmental literacy and features learning that supports the disciplines of Earth/Space Science and Physical Science.